Rachmawati Sukarnoputri

-Diah Permana Rachmawati Sukarno or also known as Rachmawati Sukarnoputri (27 September 1950 – 3 July 2021) was an Indonesian politician.
+Diah Permana Rachmawati Sukarnoputri (27 September 1949 – 3 July 2021) was an Indonesian politician.
 Her father was Indonesia's founding president Sukarno and her elder sister is Megawati Sukarnoputri, who was Indonesia's fifth president.

 Early life and education

-Rachmawati was born in Jakarta on 27 September 1950 to President Sukarno and his third wife Fatmawati.
-She was the third child of this marriage.
-When she was three years old, her mother left Sukarno in protest of his plans to take multiple wives.
+Rachmawati was born in Jakarta on 27 September 1949 to President Sukarno and his third wife Fatmawati and was the third child of this marriage.
+When she was around three to four years old, her mother left Sukarno in protest of his plans to take multiple wives.
 She was largely raised by a foster mother from Surakarta.
 She initially studied at Cikini, and completed her secondary education at St. Ursula Catholic School.
 She had intended to become a doctor but when she enrolled at the University of Indonesia in 1969 she opted to study law, and did not complete her degree.